Angelina Weld Grimké: Literary career

 Rachel portrays the life of an African-American family in the Northern United States in the early 20th century, where hundreds of thousands of blacks had migrated from the rural Southern United States in the Great Migration.
 Centered on the family of the title character, each role expresses different responses to the racial discrimination against blacks at the time.
 Grimké also explores themes of motherhood and the innocence of children.
 Rachel develops as she changes her perceptions of what the role of a mother might be, based on her sense of the importance of a naivete towards the terrible truths of the world around her.
 A lynching is the fulcrum of the play.

 The play was published in 1920, but received little attention after its initial productions.
 In the years since, however, it has been recognized as a precursor to the Harlem Renaissance.
 It is one of the first examples of this political and cultural movement to explore the historical roots of African Americans.

 Grimké wrote a second anti-lynching play, Mara, parts of which have never been published.
 Much of her fiction and non-fiction focused on the theme of lynching, including the short story "Goldie."
 It was based on the 1918 lynching in Georgia of Mary Turner, a married black woman who was the mother of two children and pregnant with a third when she was attacked and killed after protesting the lynching death of her husband.

 Sexuality

-At the age of 16, Grimké wrote to a friend, Mary P. Burrill:
+At the age of 16, Grimké wrote to a friend, Mary Edith Karn: